THE OJCPCD PRESENTS: A MEDICAL HUMANITIES CHALLENGE QUIZ #1: DERMATOLOGY IN SHAKESPEARE

 4. humanemedicine on said:

-go to link From Stephen Danziger, M.D.: Chlorosis also occurs in plants and can be due to reduced nutrients, especialy iron.
+From Stephen Danziger, M.D.: Chlorosis also occurs in plants and can be due to reduced nutrients, especialy iron.
 This may be considered ironic.
 Leaves lose green color when this develops, vs getting green.